-San Diego Drug Manufacturing Attorney
+San Diego Drug Manufacturing Attorneys

 Are you currently under investigation for suspected manufacturing of meth or another controlled substance?
 If so, it is important to get immediate representation from a San Diego drug crime attorney who will fight for any possible advantage for you at every turn.
-The criminal justice system is extremely tough, and it is not uncommon for a defendant to be railroaded if he or she is not protected by a highly skilled San Diego criminal defense lawyer.
+The criminal justice system is extremely tough, and it is not uncommon for a defendant to be railroaded if he or she is not protected by a highly skilled San Diego drug crime defense lawyer.
 In a case involving drug manufacturing charges, you want an experienced and proven defender on your side, without delay.

 Attorney James N. Dicks has vast experience, which includes:

 - More than 30 years of legal experience

 - Experience as a law enforcement officer and narcotics investigator